Hands-On Deep Learning (FS 2025)

 Head TA: Till Aczel

-This lab offers hands-on deep learning exercises using PyTorch, covering computer vision, audio processing, graph neural networks, natural language processing, reinforcement learning, and representation learning.
+This lab offers hands-on deep learning exercises using PyTorch, covering computer vision, audio processing, graph neural networks, natural language processing, reinforcement learning, and generative AI.
 The material is organized into six topics, each spanning two weeks.
 The course is conducted on CodeExpert, sign-up: TBA.
-Important: you need to sign up in MyStudies before signing up in CodeExpert!
+Important: you need to sign up in myStudies before signing up in CodeExpert!

 Prerequisites